lexerdev/documentation/source/includes/_content.md

   }
 }
 ```
+### Summary Bar

 The summary bar displays the headline metrics for your saved dive.
+Each of the individual big number charts (i.e. Matches, Authors) uses the same query and will return all of the results.

-mentions: the total number of objects matching your query.
+- `mentions`: the total number of objects matching your query.

-sources: where the content has come from i.e. Twitter.
+- `sources`: where the content has come from i.e. Twitter.

-authors: unique authors that have published this content.
+- `authors`: unique authors that have published this content.

-reach: sum of the followers for each author.
+- `reach`: sum of the followers for each author.

-influence: Lexer calculated influence score for this result (not displayed in chart).
+- `influence`: Lexer calculated influence score for this result (not displayed in chart).
 Calculated using followers, following, count of posts and lists on Twitter.

-average_engagements: mentions divided by authors.
+- `average_engagements`: mentions divided by authors.

-Each of the individual big number charts (i.e. Matches, Authors) uses the same query and will return all of the results above.

 ```json
 {